 The problem is that the right track shrinks on the second photo when the photographer backs up, whereas the left track grows to the contrary.

 When we make an animation with the two rover tracks, it makes a funny effect.

 Doesn't the left track have a reason to grow when the right one shrinks?

-To study this I have reconstituted the jeep tracks with ribbons; the rucksack placed between the two ribbons symbolizes the jeep (the ribbons are loaded with stones not to be taken away by the wind).
+To study this I have reconstituted the rover tracks with ribbons; the rucksack placed between the two ribbons symbolizes the rover (the ribbons are loaded with stones not to be taken away by the wind).

 Although this substitution may seem unorthodox, it will do for the demonstration.